ONCache: A Cache-Based Low-Overhead Container Overlay Network: Evaluation

-We introduce two optional designs to further improve container communication performance.
-Unlike the original eBPF-based implementation of ONCache, these optional designs require kernel or protocol modifications.

-\textbf{Optimizing the Redirect Data Path.} ONCache uses \verb|bpf_redirect| (\verb|bpf_redirect_peer|) to redirect packets on the egress (ingress) path, respectively.
-As shown in Fig.~\ref{fig:packet_journey_cmp} (a), the two redirect functions are not symmetric. \verb|bpf_redirect| on the egress path cannot eliminate the veth-pair traversing overhead, which leaves an improvement opportunity.

-We add a new redirect function to the kernel which offers a reversed path as \verb|bpf_redirect_peer|, called \verb|bpf_redirect_rpeer|.
-It is used to redirect packets from the egress port of NICs in the non-host namespaces to the egress port of NICs in the host namespace, as shown in Figure~\ref{fig:packet_journey_cmp} (b).
-This is done in two steps: first, the eBPF program sets the target through \verb|bpf_redirect_rpeer| helper function; then, the kernel gets the target \verb|dev| pointer and rewrites \verb|dev| field in \verb|sk_buff|.
-This kernel logic is added to \verb|skb_do_redirect|.
-ONCache can take advantage of \verb|bpf_redirect_rpeer| to further eliminate the veth-pair traversing overhead.
-With \verb|bpf_redirect_rpeer|, the hook point of Egress-Prog is changed to TC egress of the veth (container-side).

-\emph{Remark:} \verb|bpf_redirect_rpeer| requires kernel modification.
-We are planing to contribute our code to the Linux kernel.

-\textbf{Optimizing the Tunneling Protocol.} ONCache does not change the headers of existing overlay network protocols.
-These overlay network protocols usually create a tunnel first and then encapsulate the original container packets for transmission.
-The encapsulation typically brings about tens of bytes (e.g., 50 bytes for VXLAN) of transmission overhead.
-Then, an interesting question raises, can we eliminate such overhead to attain additional performance improvement?

-We design a rewriting-based tunneling protocol that avoids the encapsulation overhead.
-The original container packets use container IPs and container MACs.
-To enable transmission in the underlay network, we change the IP/MAC fields of each container packet to use the host IP/MAC at the sender host.
-On the receiver host, we restore the IP/MAC fields to the original container IP/MAC.
-Note that, we need to introduce a restore key in each container packet, in order to perform the packet restoring step on the receiver host.
-Each container on the receiver host must have a unique restore key, which is generated during the initialization process.
-See Appendix \ref{app:tunnelingproto} for the detailed design of this new tunneling protocol.

-\emph{Remark:} This protocol modifies the header fields of container packets, and thus may be incompatible with the policies and firewalls in the underlay network.

-\textbf{Evaluation.} We evaluate the performance of ONCache with redirect rpeer (ONCache-r), with the rewriting-based tunneling protocol (ONCache-t) and with both of them (ONCache-t-r).
-We show the application performance of ONCache-r, ONCache-t and ONCache-t-r in Table \ref{tab:ONCachetr}.
-Other evaluation results are shown in Appendix \ref{app:eval}.
+We evaluate ONCache with redirect rpeer (ONCache-r), rewriting-based tunneling protocol (ONCache-t), and both of them (ONCache-t-r) by the methods described in \S \ref{sec:mbm}.
+The results are shown in Figure \ref{fig:mb_tr}.
+The baseline in this section is ONCache without the optional improvements.

-We find that: (1) The rewriting-based tunneling protocol can improve latency and TPS performance for all applications.
-(2) The \verb|bpf_redirect_rpeer| can bring more improvement on latency and TPS.
-Per-transaction CPU utilization is also reduced on PostgreSQL and HTTP/1.1.
-(3) With both improvements, ONCache-t-r can get a much better latency, TPS and CPU utilization than ONCache.
-The performance of ONCache-t-r is very close to that of the host network.
+The optional improvements benefit RR transaction rate, as shown in Figure~\ref{fig:mb_tr} (c)(g).
+ONCache-t, ONCache-r, and ONCache-t-r improve 1-parallel TCP RR performance by 1.96\%, 0.97\%, and 3.08\%, respectively (2.04\%, 2.43\%, and 5.87\% for UDP).
+For multi-parallel tests, the optional improvements also benefit RR performance.
+ONCache-t-r provides the most improvement in RR performance, nearly equaling the sum of those of ONCache-t and ONCache-r, and achieves nearly the same RR performance as Slim.